crnbrdrck/ked/README.md

 2. I wanted another project to do in Crystal
 3. I've known about Ked for a while and always assumed it was an actual programming language so I wanted to make it real
 4. For the fun of it

-## Progress Report

-The interpreter can now actually interpret a full `ked` script.
-An example script has been provided in `examples/example1.ked`.

 ## Installation